On Riemann wave superpositions obtained from the Euler system: Reduced form of the Euler system

+System (\ref{matrix_mult}) constitutes the reduced form of the Euler system (\ref{euler}) and is an analogue of the reduced system (\ref{4.4}) for the elastic case.
+Note that the matrix in (\ref{matrix_mult}) has the Jordan form and is not diagonalizable as in the case of (\ref{4.4}).
+Systems of this form have been investigated (see e.g. [9], section 12.2) and it was shown that certain classes of their solutions can be obtained by the introduction of additional differential constraints of the first order.
+This subject will be addressed in a future work.

-The system (\ref{matrix_mult}) constitutes a simplified form of the Euler system and is easier to solve than the initial system (\ref{euler}).
-Solutions of the system (\ref{matrix_mult}) describe the process of superpositions of an acoustic wave ($S_+$ or $S_-$) and an entropic wave, which results in the production of a third wave in the region of interaction.
+Solutions of the system (\ref{matrix_mult}) describe the process of superpositions of an acoustic wave $S_+$ or $S_-$ and an entropic wave, which results in the production of a third wave in the region of interaction.
+This phenomenon was observed experimentally in wave-particle interactions in plasma physics [10,11,12].